NicolineSchmidt/E3_A1/A1_DataCleaning_Done.Rmd

 Marginal and conditional R-squared are mentioned \
 in the readings for today, and are interesting because \
 they tell us about how much variance is explained \
-by fixed effects (marginal) and by with random effects (conditional)
+by fixed effects (marginal) and by with random effects (conditional).

 4. Remember that you can always get in touch with me, \